-- 14. Did the applicant spend \$750,000 or more in federal funding in its most recently completed fiscal year? (yes/no) - o If yes, upload Single Audit or Subpart F Audit in PDF or Microsoft Word format. - 15.
+- 14. Did the applicant spend \$1 million or more in federal funding in its most recently completed fiscal year? (yes/no) - o If yes, upload Single Audit or Subpart F Audit in PDF or Microsoft Word format.
+The maximum upload for one application is 35 megabytes.
+Before uploading files, compress files (e.g., PDFs) to reduce the size and save space in your application. - 15.
 Provide a summary of the applicant's artistic endeavors or arts programming during the last 3-5 years.
 (500-word limit)